- The Washington Times - Tuesday, March 3, 2026

 “This order, like the others, seeks to chill legal representation the administration doesn’t like, thereby insulating the Executive Branch from the judicial check fundamental to the separation of powers,” wrote Judge John Bates, a Trump appointee, in his ruling last May.

-The firms are:
+The firms involved in the appeal are:

 • Jenner & Block, which Mr. Trump targeted for hiring Andrew Weissmann, who was part of former special counsel Robert Mueller’s probe into unfounded claims about the Trump campaign and links to Russia in 2016.